wood-dev/supervised-learning/README.md

 ﻿# <a name="_169nm0qpy49h"></a>Supervised Learning

-## <a name="_x932szno6yil"></a>Running under Anaconda
-1. The environment file for anaconda is environment.yml
-1. By default, the program can be executed by the command `./python SupervisedLearning.py` It will then
-	- loading data from dataset 1, online_shoppers_intention.csv and process
-	- generate graphs into ./graph
-	- print performance statistic (if any) to console output Same process will be repeated on dataset 2, census_income.csv
-1. To switch between different algorithms and dataset, `main()` in SupervisedLearning.py should be modified.
-A complete set of codes have been already written and commented by default.
-So uncommenting would allow execution on additional algorithms and datasets.
-For example, uncommenting the following code would run NeuralNetworks on dataset 1.

-		data = loadData_1(encode_category = True)
-		nn = NeuralNetworks(IDENTIFIER_1, FILENAME_1)
-		nn.analyze(data)
-1. By default, all algorithms will perform a full analysis.
-In case of a rerun on a particular chart or statistics, it can be done by commenting out functions from `analyze()` in [algorithm].py that are not required.
-For example, in `analyze()` of DecisionTree.py, commenting out first 3 lines will get the program print only the final decision tree and performance report.

-		self.analyzeMaxDepthVsAccuracy(data)
-		self.analyzeTrainSizeVsAccuracy(data)
-		self.analyzeMaxDepthVsMaxTestingAccuracy(data)
-		self.printDecisionTreeAndPerformance(data)
 ## <a name="_x932szno6yil"></a>Dataset
 The datasets chosen for the supervised learning experiments are **Online Shoppers Intention** and **Census Income Data**.
 Data is taken from Machine Learning Repository [1], manually transformed and standardised to meet the experiment setting.